rgorby/MAGE/docs/source/userGuide/magnetosphere/analysisTools/groundMag.rst

 Preparing the XML file
 ~~~~~~~~~~~~~~~~~~~~~~

-Assume we have completed a simulation of the magnetosphere using the serial
-version of the MAGE code, and all results are in the current directory.
-The
-simulation results are in the HDF5 file ``msphere.gam.h5``.
-We now want to
-compute the ground magnetic field perturbations corresponding to this model
+Assume we have completed a simulation of the magnetosphere using the MPI MAGE code, and all results are in the current directory.
+The run ID is ``msphere``.
+The simulation results are in the HDF5 files ``msphere_*.gam.h5``.
+We now want to compute the ground magnetic field perturbations corresponding to this model output.
-output.
 Use the following specifications for the calculation:

 * Start the computation at 0 simulated seconds after the start of the
   simulation results, end at 3600 simulated seconds (1 simulated hour) after